kubecost/docs-cloud/apis/api-directory/assets-api.md

 {% endswagger-parameter %}

 {% swagger-parameter in="path" name="accumulate" type="boolean" required="false" %}
-When set to `false`, this endpoint returns daily time series data vs cumulative data.
+If `true`, sum the entire range of time intervals into a single set.
 Default value is `false`.

 {% endswagger-parameter %}

 {% swagger-parameter in="path" name="limit" type="int" required="false" %}